-The Value Up School Culture Building System is a comprehensive, all-inclusive program designed to take a systematic approach in strengthening the social climate of your school.
+The Value Up School Culture Building Tool Kit is a comprehensive, all-inclusive program designed to take a systematic approach in strengthening the social climate of your school.
 After more than 15 years of working in schools, we discovered the challenge teachers and administrators face in injecting their positive ideas into the hearts and minds of the student body.

 The Value Up System solves this problem.
 It is built around one key principle.